jarent/jarent.github.io/_posts/2016-04-16-munit-tests-in-groovy.md

 ---
 layout: post
-title: Munit - tests in groovy
+title: Munit - tests in Groovy
 ---
 If I haven't said that earlier, i will do it now - [Munit](https://docs.mulesoft.com/munit/v/1.1.1/) is great!
 Being able to easly create isolated unit tests, mocking only selected steps in the flow and verifying not only flow output but also value of payload and properties in the middle of flow processing is priceless for developers.